emann615/LetsDefendAlerts/Walk-Throughs/SOC170 Passwd Found in Requested URL Possible LFI Attack.md

 ## What Is The Attack Type?

-The attack type is LFI.
+The attack type is LFI, because the attacker included a local password file in the requested URL.

 ## Check If It Is a Planned Test